wp-plugins/pmc-lockdown/readme.txt

 This plugin does not interact with, prevent, or override WordPress's maintenance mode.
 It's complementary.

+Image by [Chris Randall](http://www.flickr.com/photos/chrisrandall/4608136274/); some rights reserved.
+See link for details.

 == Installation ==

 Nothing goes in the plugins directory.